 Parents may wonder what DaKine’s policy is on coaches coaching their own children.
 Many of our coaches have coached their own children in club volleyball, and have been very successful at separating their personal lives from their coaching interactions.
-If a player/parent/coach sees a conflict regarding this issue, they would be encouraged to discuss it with the Club Director.

 It is expected that each player, parent, and coach will always conduct themselves in a manner that brings credit to and respect for themselves, their families, coaches, teammates and to DaKine.